arlbibek/arl-preferences/README.md

 # Personal Preferences
  -  Personal preferences for different apps and softwares that I use.
- -  Some how to's for future use
+ -  This is for future references.

  # The End